Why did the Board of the Society propose these changes?

 Yes.
 For general queries about the Society please contact:

-Kent Reliance Provident Society Limited (in Members’ Voluntary Liquidation)
+Kent Reliance Provident Society Limited (formerly in Members’ Voluntary Liquidation)

 OneSavings Bank